 A tutorial page created by Dr. Xiang-Jun Lu <firstname.lastname@example.org>

 This website (see screenshot below) aims to showcase DSSR-enabled cartoon-block schematics of nucleic acid structures using PyMOL.
 It presents a simple interface to browse pre-calculated PDB entries with a set of default settings: long rectangular blocks for Watson-Crick base-pairs, square blocks for G-tetrads in G-quadruplexes, with minor-groove edges in black.
-Users can also specify an URL to a PDB- or mmCIF-formatted file or upload such an atomic coordinates file directly, and set several common options to customerize to the rendered image.
+Users can also specify a URL to a PDB- or mmCIF-formatted file or upload such an atomic coordinates file directly, and set several common options to customerize the rendered image.

 Moreover, a web API to DSSR-PyMOL schematics is available to allow for its easy integration into third-party tools.

 Pre-calculated cartoon-block images together with summary information are available for PDB entries of nucleic-acid-containing structures.
-Note that gigantic structures like ribosomes that are only represented in mmCIF format are excluded from the resource.
+Note that gigantic structures like ribosomes that are only represented in mmCIF format are excluded from this resource.
 The base block images are most effective for small to medium-sized structures.

 Here are a few examples.

 Each entry is shown with images in six orthogonal